The book talks about inflection points which if not handled carefully, are drastic (10x) enough to put a company out of

-- 10X change in regulation: In 1968, FCC ruled that telephone company cannot mandate its equipment for customers.
+- 10X change in regulation: In 1968, FCC ruled that telephone companies cannot mandate their equipment for customers.
 Bell System’s monopoly in equipment was lost.
-Its monopoly reduced even further when in 1984, AT&T finished its voluntary break up into six baby Bells.
+Its monopoly was reduced even further when in 1984, AT&T finished its voluntary break up into six baby Bells.
 The new baby Bells learned that they need to prepare for competition.
 The privatization of state-owned companies produces the same impact where they either fail or learn to become good at marketing.

 Why not do it ourselves?

-Intel started in 1968 and by 1984, its primary revenue line, that is, memories were struggling against Japanese competitors.
+Intel started in 1968 and by 1984, its primary revenue line, that is, memories was struggling against Japanese competitors.
 CEO Gordon Moore and Andy realized that if they bring in a new CEO, he will get Intel out of the memory business.
 Therefore, they decided that Intel should get out of the memory business.
 4 out of 5 fabs were already producing microprocessor chips instead of memories because the fab resources were being reallocated automatically based on profits.
 There was a lot of political turmoil internally.
 Customers were not surprised since they were expecting this.
-The complete focused on 386 processors which became a huge success.
+The complete focus on 386 processors became a huge success.

 Lesson: When a new CEO is brought in, usually when the company is struggling, he succeeds not because he is better but because he does not have the same emotional attachment to the obsolete past as the previous one.